-There is a vast econometric literature on identification of models of social interactions where choices of peers affect preferences but not the choice sets (see \citealp{blume2011identification, bramoulle2020peer, de2017econometrics}, and \citealp{graham2015methods} for comprehensive reviews of this literature).
-We depart from this literature in that in our framework, the direct interdependence between choices (endogenous effects) is captured by consideration sets in addition to preferences.
-Interestingly, we show that the two mechanisms can be set apart in practice.
-We view our work as complementing the existing results on the peer effect in preferences by adding a second mechanism that might be particularly important in specific applications.
+There is a vast econometric literature on the identification of models of social interactions in which friends' choices affect the preferences but not the consideration set of a given person (see, for example, \citealp{blume2011identification, bramoulle2020peer, de2017econometrics} and \citealp{graham2015methods}, for comprehensive reviews of this literature).
+We add to this literature a second mechanism of peer effects that might be important in specific applications.

 As we mentioned earlier, we can recover from the data the set of connections between the agents in the network.
 In the context of linear models, a few recent papers have made progress in the same direction.
 Among them, \citet{blume2015linear, bonaldi2015empirical, de2018recovering, lewbel2023social}, and \citet{manresa2013estimating}.
-In the context of discrete choice, \citet{chambers2019behavioral} also identifies the network structure.
+In the context of discrete choice, \citet{chambers2019behavioral} also identify the network structure.
 However, in this paper, peers do not affect consideration sets but directly change preferences (among other differences).

-Two other (theoretical) papers that incorporate peer effects in the formation of consideration sets are \citet{borah2018} and \citet{lazzati2018diffusion}. \citet{borah2018} do so in a static framework and rely on the variation of menus for identification. \citet{lazzati2018diffusion} considers a dynamic model, but the time is discrete, and she focuses on two binary options that can be acquired together.
+Two theoretical papers incorporate peer effects in the consideration sets: \citet{borah2018} do so in a static framework and use menu variation for identification. \citet{lazzati2018diffusion} considers a dynamic model but focuses on two alternatives that can be acquired together.